-NOTE: Students registered in part-time studies programs must maintain continuous registration in order to complete the program according to the curriculum in place at the time they were admitted.
+Students studying part-time must maintain continuous registration (two out of three terms each year) in order to complete the program according to the curriculum in place at the time of commencing the program.

-Students failed to remain continuously registered following the typical sequence of semesters for his or her program must be readmitted to the program and follow the new curriculum.
-Dean’s list
+Students who are not able to remain continuously registered and follow the typical sequence of semesters for their program, must be readmitted to the program and follow the new curriculum.

-The status of Georgian Scholar recognizes graduates from Ministry-approved postsecondary programs who have achieved an overall GPA of 80.0 per cent or higher at the time of graduation.
-These graduates are recognized at convocation and their certificate, diploma or degree states “with honours” (Graduates with a GPA below 80.0 do not qualify.)
+The status of Georgian scholar recognizes graduates from ministry-approved postsecondary programs who have achieved an overall program GPA of 80 per cent or higher at the time of graduation.
+These graduates are recognized at convocation and their certificate, diploma, or degree states “with honours.”
+Graduates with an overall program GPA below 80 do not qualify.

-The status of Program Distinction recognizes graduates from apprenticeship programs who have achieved an overall GPA of 80.0 per cent or higher at the time of graduation.
+The status of program distinction recognizes graduates from apprenticeship programs who have achieved an overall program GPA of 80 per cent or higher at the time of graduation.
 These graduates are recognized at convocation and their certificate states “with distinction.”
-(Graduates with a GPA below 80.0 do not qualify.)
+Graduates with an overall program GPA below 80 do not qualify.

 Each year, the Governor General of Canada provides one medal to each college in Ontario.
 This prestigious medal is awarded to the Georgian College graduate of a postsecondary diploma program who has achieved the highest overall academic average.